 The light fixture has a switch located on the end of the fixture.
-Gently squeezing in the middle and pulling down may remove the LENS.
+Gently squeezing in the middle and pulling down will remove the lens.
 During cold weather it is a good idea to leave the light on a few minutes prior to removing the lens.